u-blox/nrg-nina-b1/README.md

 # Software
 ## Introduction
-The software is based upon [mbed-os-example-ble/BLE_Button](https://github.com/ARMmbed/mbed-os-example-ble/tree/master/BLE_Button) but with the BLE portions compiled-out; they may be used in the future.
+The software is based upon [mbed-os-example-ble/BLE_Button](https://github.com/ARMmbed/mbed-os-example-ble/tree/master/BLE_Button).

 ## Components
 This software includes copies of the [UbloxCellularBaseN2xx](https://os.mbed.com/teams/ublox/code/ublox-cellular-base-n2xx/)/[UbloxATCellularInterfaceN2xx](https://os.mbed.com/teams/ublox/code/ublox-at-cellular-interface-n2xx/) (for SARA-N2xx) and [UbloxCellularBase](https://os.mbed.com/teams/ublox/code/ublox-cellular-base/)/[UbloxATCellularInterface](https://os.mbed.com/teams/ublox/code/ublox-at-cellular-interface/) (for SARA-R410M) drivers, rather than linking to the original libraries.
 This is so that the drivers can be modified to add a configurable time-out to the network registration process and to employ release assistance (saving power).

+It also includes a BLE module `ble_data_gather`, which will scan for named devices (names that begin with "NINA-B1") and read named data from them (currently just the temperature, characteristic `TEMP_SRV_UUID_TEMP_CHAR` (short UUID `0xFFE1`)).
+This will work out of the box with any [u-blox B200 NINA-B1 blueprint](https://github.com/u-blox/blueprint-B200-NINA-B1).

 NOTE: if you define `ENABLE_ASSERTS_IN_MORSE` the code overrides the functions `mbed_error_vfprintf()` in `mbed-os/platform/mbed_board.c` and `mbed_assert_internal()` in `mbed-os/platform/mbed_assert.c` so that Mbed asserts can be exposed through `printfMorse()`.
 To permit this you will need to edit `mbed-os/platform/mbed_board.c` so that: